 Be sure to bring your CNM student ID number.
 You'll be taking a campus tour, so comfortable walking shoes are recommended, and a jacket if necessary.
+Also bring something to write with.
 All other materials will be provided for you.

 Can I bring someone to Orientation with me?

 Yes.
 A separate Family and Ally Session will be held for family members or those who you deem an important part of your support system.
-Please keep in mind that they will not stay with you throughout the Orientation Session and you will be separated in to different sessions.
-They will join you at the end of the session for your campus tour.
+Please keep in mind that they will not stay with you throughout the Orientation Session and you will be separated into different sessions.

 The Family Session will cover similar information as the New Student session, with a special focus on techniques to support a student during their time in college.